-A Cochlear Nucleus implant is a medical treatment for moderately severe to profound hearing loss.
+A Cochlear Nucleus auditory brainstem implant is a medical treatment to restore a level of auditory sensation via electrical stimulation of the cochlear nucleus.
 Inside each Cochlear Nucleus implant is a magnet.

 To ensure MRI compatibility, Cochlear Nucleus implants feature a removable magnet.
 The magnet is easy to remove and replace if needed.
 In the rare case that a recipient needs serial MR scans, a non-magnetic plug is available to prevent fibrous tissue growing in the implant magnet recess.